fscorrupt/awesome-stars/README.md

 - [fabriziosalmi/patterns](https://github.com/fabriziosalmi/patterns) - Automated OWASP CRS and Bad Bot Detection for Nginx, Apache, Traefik and HaProxy
 - [fabriziosalmi/UglyFeed](https://github.com/fabriziosalmi/UglyFeed) - Retrieve, aggregate, filter, evaluate, rewrite and serve RSS feeds using Large Language Models for fun, research and learning purposes
 - [sbordeyne/crunchyroll_calendar](https://github.com/sbordeyne/crunchyroll_calendar) - Script to automate transcribing french crunchyroll anime releases into a google calendar
-- [allaboutduncan/clu-comics](https://github.com/allaboutduncan/clu-comics) - Digital comic curation app to read, manage, edit, and update libraries of any size.
+- [allaboutduncan/clu-comics](https://github.com/allaboutduncan/clu-comics) - Self-hosted comic library manager — bulk CBR to CBZ conversion, CBZ editing, ComicInfo.xml metadata, download automation, track your reading, and user accounts to share with others.
+Runs in Docker.
 - [Jiayi-Pan/TinyZero](https://github.com/Jiayi-Pan/TinyZero) - Minimal reproduction of DeepSeek R1-Zero
 - [rdavydov/Twitch-Channel-Points-Miner-v2](https://github.com/rdavydov/Twitch-Channel-Points-Miner-v2) - [NEW] A simple script that will watch a stream for you and earn the channel points.
 A successor of Tkd-Alex's original repo.
 - [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is the world’s most widely used open-source cloud security platform that automates security and compliance across any cloud environment.
 Connect your agents now and build on the Agentic Cloud